giantswarm/docs/src/content/ui-api/management-api/crd/awsclusters.infrastructure.giantswarm.io.md

 </div>

 <div class="annotation-description">
 <p>This annotation is used for configuring maximum batch size for instances termination during ASG update.
 The value can be either a whole number specifying the number of instances or a percentage of total instances as decimal number ie <code>0.3</code> for 30%.
-See <a href="https://docs.giantswarm.io/guides/fine-tuning-upgrade-disruption-on-aws/">Fine Tuning Upgrades</a> and <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html#cfn-attributes-updatepolicy-rollingupdate-maxbatchsize">AWS Documentation</a> for additional information.</p>
+See <a href="https://docs.giantswarm.io/advanced/upgrade-disruption/">fine-tuning upgrade disruption</a> and <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html#cfn-attributes-updatepolicy-rollingupdate-maxbatchsize">AWS documentation</a> for additional information.</p>

 </div>